 Animal care and welfare is of the highest importance to Belfast Zoo and as a member of BIAZA, EAZA and WAZA, we are required to achieve the highest standards of care and welfare for all our animals.
 This includes physical health, mental health, nutrition, environment, behaviour, record keeping and enrichment.

-We are home to over 600 animals who are cared for by a team of specialised zookeepers who are responsible for cleaning, feeding, observing behaviour, enrichment, record keeping, environmental and enclosure work and visitor interactions.
+We are home to over 500 animals who are cared for by a team of specialised zookeepers.
+They are responsible for cleaning, feeding, observing behaviour, enrichment, record keeping, environmental and enclosure work and visitor interactions.
 From time to time, zookeepers are required to hand-rear animals, particularly if they have been abandoned by inexperienced mothers.
 We famously hand-reared Lily the Barbary lion cub.

 Like humans, animals need a well-balanced diet to keep them fit and healthy.
 Our animal diets are designed to replicate their natural diets as closely as possible.
 We monitor the nutritional value and amount of food that each animal receives.